-Successful Fuck Buddies Talk About How They Kept it Casual
+Successful Fuck Buddies Talk About How They Kept It Casual

 Grace: Oh yeah, I probably went over just for a cuddle sometimes, for sure.

-So if you had any advice to give to other fuck buddies, it would be: don’t catch feelings and get really smashed?
+So if you had any advice to give to other fuck buddies, it would be: don’t catch feelings and get really wasted?

 Grace: Never catch feels.